 With your son’s future in mind, Jubilee has a number of vocational programs teaching troubled boys valuable life skills.
 Even more importantly, your son will develop self-confidence and begin to value himself as he grows into a contributing member of society.

 Boys come to Jubilee Leadership Academy from Ann Arbor, Michigan and they are all different.
 They respond to different approaches, have varying backgrounds, and different areas of interest.
-With this in mind, Jubilee Leadership Academy offers a variety of vocational programs, including welding, woodworking, and agricultural services.
+With this in mind, Jubilee Leadership Academy offers a variety of vocational programs, including woodworking and various agricultural programs.
 In these programs, your son will not just learn things but actually apply them in practical work environments!
 You won’t find this sort of future planning at other boarding schools for boys in Ann Arbor, Michigan.
 Boys who were angry and off-track complete this program with a sense of serenity, purpose and, in many ways, they are far ahead of their peers.

 Jubilee Leadership Academy develops leaders.
 Distressed young men like your son arrive at this Christian boarding school in a state of confusion but get much more than just an education and therapy.
 They return to become pillars of their community, sure of themselves, and stronger than ever before.